7 Tips for Scaring Your Readers

 - Make your readers breathe faster.
 Whereas long sentences can amplify the intensity of a story, short one-sentence paragraphs can force your readers to take more frequent breaths while following your narrative.
 Crafting abrupt lines builds tension in your scary story writing, making the readers’ eyes move more quickly down the page searching for the relief that the protagonist is safe.
 This can make your audience breathe faster, contributing to the feeling of panic and anxiousness.

 - Leverage fear of the unknown.
 Fear of the unknown is a common theme that can be tracked throughout many of the best stories in horror fiction and horror movies.
 When there is something that negatively affects us that we cannot control or properly identify, it creates a feeling of panic and dread.
 Teasing your readers with something not quite definable or a bad guy no one knows how to stop can increase the level of tension and fear when writing horror stories.

 - Avoid clichés.
 Clichés are boring and predictable, and a horror scene that is predictable is likely to not be scary.
 A good horror story can still use familiar horror tropes, but a great horror story makes them its own.
 Look beyond the obvious when trying to write a scary scene—what is something readers wouldn’t expect?
 How can you surprise them with fear?

 - Practice.
 If you’re struggling to get a handle on writing a good story that’s scary, practice with story prompts.
 Writing prompts can expand your range of thinking and open up new avenues of imagination that you hadn’t thought of before.

 Want to Learn More About Writing?

-Become a better writer with the Masterclass All-Access Pass.
+Become a better writer with the Masterclass Annual Membership.
 Gain access to exclusive video lessons taught by literary masters, including Neil Gaiman, R.L.
 Stine, David Baldacci, Joyce Carol Oates, Dan Brown, Margaret Atwood, David Sedaris, and more.